Middlebury College: Bread Loaf Writers' Conference

+Reputation and rankings

+In 2026, U.S. News & World Report ranked Middlebury as tied for 13th out of 211 liberal arts college overall in the U.S. Middlebury tied for 17th in "Best Undergraduate Teaching", and 30th for "Best Value" among liberal arts colleges for 2025."

+Washington Monthly ranked the school 17th out of 194 in its 2024 liberal arts college rankings.

+The 2022 Parchment student choice college ranking, which tracks student college acceptances of students accepted to multiple schools in order to reveal preference for their chosen school compared to other schools, ranks Middlebury as 47th of 1055 colleges.

 Admissions

-The Carnegie Foundation classifies Middlebury as one of the "most selective" institutions whose first-year students' test scores places these institutions in roughly the top fifth of baccalaureate institutions.
+The Carnegie Foundation classifies Middlebury as a "more selective" institution.
 For the class of 2026, the college offered admission to 1,955 students out of an applicant pool of 13,028, yielding an overall acceptance of 15%.

 Middlebury enrolls around 600 students to begin in the fall semester and an additional 100 to begin in the spring.
 Those accepted for the fall admissions program begin the academic year in September and are referred to as "Regs."
 Those accepted for the spring admissions program begin the academic year in February and are referred to as "Febs."
 Students accepted to the Feb program use the fall semester, called a "Febmester," to travel, volunteer, enroll at other universities, or work.
 Febs graduate in the annual mid-year commencement at the Middlebury College Snow Bowl.

-Tuition, room, and board at Middlebury is $71,830 for the 2019–20 academic year.
-For the class entering in 2019–20, the average financial aid grant award is $49,647.
+Tuition, room, and board at Middlebury is $79,800 for the 2022–23 academic year.
+For the class entering in 2022–23, the average financial aid grant award is $57,078.
+The college is need-blind for incoming domestic students.

-Rankings

-U.S. News & World Report ranked Middlebury as tied for 9th-best liberal arts college overall in the U.S., tied for 16th out of 63 in "Best Undergraduate Teaching", 21st out of 102 for "Best Value", and tied for 24th out of 50 "Most Innovative" among liberal arts colleges for 2021, and classifies it as "most selective."
-They also named Middlebury 7th in the nation for "colleges most beloved by their alumni," measured by the percentage of alumni who donate to their school, in 2012.

-Washington Monthly ranked the school 8th in its 2020 liberal arts college rankings based on their contribution to the public good, as measured by social mobility, research, and promoting public service.

-Kiplinger's Personal Finance places Middlebury at No. 15 in its 2019 ranking of 20 Best College Values in the U.S.

-The 2016 Princeton Review includes Middlebury in "The Best 380 Colleges," and ranks the college 2nd for "Impact Schools," 3rd for "Best Science Lab Facilities," 6th for "Best College Library" and "Students Study the Most," 9th for "Their Students Love These Colleges" and "Top 50 Green Colleges," 13th for "Best Financial Aid" and "Professors Get High Marks," 15th for "Best-Run Colleges," 16th for "Best Classroom Experience," 18th for "Best Quality of Life" and "Happiest Students," 19th for "Least Religious Students," 20th for "Great Financial Aid," and 46th for "Top 50 – Colleges that Pay You Back."

-The 2015 Parchment student choice college ranking, which tracks 441,822 college acceptances of thousands of students who have been accepted to multiple schools in order to reveal their preference for their chosen school compared to the other schools that admitted the student, ranks Middlebury as 9th nationally and 2nd for liberal arts colleges for student preference.